Châteaux & gardens

 The important tradition of parks and gardens in the Loire Valley has lead Touraine to be named “the garden of France”.
 Between March and November more than 70 gardens are open to visitors.

 A must-see are the gardens of the Château de Villandry.
 With its beautiful decorative vegetable garden these internationally renowned French-style gardens are simply a feast for the eyes.

-Or maybe you are tempted by the village garden of Chédigny with its 700 roses, the only village in France ranked remarkable garden (and which is incidentally only 5 minutes from the house!).
-This year the Rose Festival will be held on 18th and 19th May.
+Or maybe you are tempted by the village garden of Chédigny with its 700 roses, the only village in France labelled remarkable garden (and which is incidentally only 5 minutes from our house!).

 But that’s not all!
 A huge array of gardens are open each year offering unlimited opportunities to (re)discover the richness and the diversity of the parks and gardens of “the Garden of France”.